Distributed Machine-Learning for Early HARQ Feedback Prediction in Cloud RANs: Distributed early HARQ strategies

 In the machine learning literature, autoencoders are well established for unsupervised anomaly detection tasks \cite{Zhou2021FeatureEW,zong2018dagmm,Alad} due to their unprecedented dimensionality reduction capabilities \cite{GoodBengCour16}.
 Also for \ac{HARQ} prediction purposes, a supervised autoencoder proposed in \cite{journal_eharq_paper} outplayed other machine learning techniques, such as logistic regression, random forests, and others.
-However, the approach in \cite{journal_eharq_paper} assumes a scenario with a single receive point.
+However, the approach in \cite{journal_eharq_paper}, which builds on the DAGMM architecture that was proposed for anomaly detection in \cite{zong2018dagmm}, assumes a scenario with a single receive point.
 In this section, we extend this autoencoder to handle two separated \acp{RRH}.
-This novel approach, designated as \ac{DIDA}, achieves a dimensionality reduction of the input features considering also joint features in the training phase.
-These joint features, which are generated at the \ac{BBU} based on the combined signal, contain the most information on the decodability.
-Hence, we regard the subcode features of the \acp{RRH} as "noisy" versions of the joint features and apply a denoising autoencoder strategy.
-Denoising training is known to force the autoencoder to learn the actual structure of the data instead of simply learning the identity function, a known issue especially with overcomplete, high-capacity models \cite{GoodBengCour16}.
-Furthermore, we use two independent classifiers at each \ac{RRH} to convert the reduced reconstruction features to a decodability feedback, which is afterwards combined at the \ac{UE} classifier.
-We provide the details of the \ac{DIDA} setup and training in App.~\ref{sec:dida_details}.
+This novel approach, referred to as \ac{DIDA}, achieves a dimensionality reduction of the input features.
+Furthermore, we use two independent classifiers at each \ac{RRH} to convert the compressed subcode features together with the received \ac{SNR} features to a decodability feedback, which is afterwards combined at the \ac{UE} classifier.

+In Fig.~\ref{fig:distributed_sae}, we show the schematic design of the proposed \ac{DIDA} architecture.
+As can be seen, we incorporate the constraints of the architecture of the communication system directly into the setup of the \ac{DIDA}.
+The upper box represents the parts executed at the first \ac{RRH}, the lower box the parts at the second \ac{RRH} and finally, the right small box represents the network at the \ac{UE}.
+We provide further details of the \ac{DIDA} setup and training in App.~\ref{sec:dida_details}.\\ The subcode features are generated from a partial decoding process at the \acp{RRH}.
+In particular, the subcode features at the \acp{RRH} are represented as: